Virginia Beach Slip and Fall Lawyers

 While that can be quite a difficult mountain to traverse when attempting to gain monetary damages for a client, the courts have not made the road any easier.
 Case law has established that the plaintiff must demonstrate that the conditions that led to their fall were created more than 20 seconds before the accident.
 They must also prove that the owner was responsible for the dangerous circumstances and not a fellow customer.

-What Should be Done After a Slip and Fall Accident?
+What Should be Done After a Virginia Beach Slip and Fall?

 Many people will unfortunately suffer from a slip and fall accident at some point in their lives.
 Sadly, for some, that accident will not be a simple slip, but a major stumble that can cause severe injuries.
 The owner of a property has an obligation to maintain their property so that it is safe for guests to traverse.
 This is known as premises liability.
 In other words, if a person is seriously injured due to an owner’s negligence, the victim is entitled to be compensated for their expenses.